-While many law firms pay little (or no) attention to what their brand is, or to managing it, make no mistake: They still have a brand, and it is being identified and managed by the marketplace: the firm’s clients and — unfortunately — the firm’s competitors.
+While many firms pay little (or no) attention to what their brand is, or to managing it, make no mistake: They still have a brand, and it is being identified and managed by the marketplace: the firm’s clients and — unfortunately — the firm’s competitors.

 Certainly a brand goes well beyond a logo.
-In fact, it encompasses everything that a law firm wants to be in the minds of current and prospective clients.
+In fact, it encompasses everything that a firm wants to be in the minds of current and prospective clients.

-Six Key Elements of Law Firm Branding
+Six Key Elements of Firm Branding

 1. Brand Promise — a short statement that tells clients and prospective clients what they can expect when working with a firm.
 It is not a logo or a tagline.
 Rather, it is a timeless, permanent statement about the value the firm provides to clients.
 The promise must accurately reflect the realities of what clients actually experience when working with the firm.
 Otherwise, it is simply an aspirational statement and does nothing to promote or solidify the firm’s reputation in the marketplace.

 2. Brand Values — the firm’s non-negotiable core beliefs.
-These values influence everything from whom a firm hires to how it provides legal services.
+These values influence everything from whom a firm hires to how it provides services.
 Values are the soul of a company and should drive all that you do.
 Values also guide a business culture, which is the habitual collective act of individuals shaping the firm through their principles and day-to-day actions.

-3. Brand Equity — the value associated with a law firm in the marketplace.
+3. Brand Equity — the value associated with a firm in the marketplace.
 Brand equity is how clients think, feel and act with the brand.
 Client loyalty is a measurement of brand equity, and that loyalty increases attraction and awareness to the firm and its culture, knowledge and proven track record.

 5. Visual Brand — the visual elements that give the firm’s brand a unique identity in a crowded and highly competitive market.
-This is where the elements of logo, typography and color palette come into play, along with the style of promotional and educational materials, such as proposals, attorney profiles, websites, advertisements and leave-behind pieces.
+This is where the elements of logo, typography and color palette come into play, along with the style of promotional and educational materials, such as proposals, professional profiles, websites, advertisements and leave-behind pieces.